Developing confident, respectful

 Our tutor system

-We have 10 experienced tutors who work alongside the Director and Deputy Director of Sixth Form to help support you throughout your time with us.
+We have experienced Personal Tutors who work alongside the Director and Deputy Director of Sixth Form to help support you throughout your time with us.

-Tutor seminars take place from 2.05 - 2.30pm Monday to Thursday, and from 1.35 - 1.45 on Fridays.
+Tutor seminars take place from 8.45 - 9.05am Monday to Friday.
 You work closely with both Year 12 and Year 13 students in these sessions, developing skills outside of academia that will help you flourish both in sixth form and in life beyond.
-This is taken further in the development sessions that take place each Tuesday Period 5, where we work with you to develop the skills you need to make a successful transition from Year 11 into Year 12.
-We also run the Challenge Cup events at this time, as well as invited guest speakers.
+This is taken further in our Year 12 transition programme in Term 1, where we work with you to develop the skills you need to make a successful transition from Year 11 into Year 12.

 Support with study